Protecting Professional Practices In Your New York Divorce

 - The extent of the business’s tax liabilities

-Our law firm has access to industry-leading experts, including forensic accountants, certified business appraisers and certified public accountants available to review the business’s financial records over the past five years.
-The experts we work with help us determine the net worth of the business.
+I have access to industry-leading experts, including forensic accountants, certified business appraisers and certified public accountants available to review the business’s financial records over the past five years.
+The experts I work with help me determine the net worth of the business.
 Part of their analysis includes evaluating the company’s reputation and ability to attract new customers.

 A detailed analysis is used to determine an overall value of the marital business profits.
-We will take every measure possible to protect your financial interests, including any business profits kept separate from your marital affairs.
-Our legal team is also committed to ensuring spouses of business owners maintain their fair share of the community property.
+I will take every measure possible to protect your financial interests, including any business profits kept separate from your marital affairs.
+I am also committed to ensuring spouses of business owners maintain their fair share of the community property.